exoplatform/exo-documentation/docs/Dev_eXo_Addons.rst

 			</component-plugin>
 		</external-component-plugins>

-Each new document templated to add should be defined by this object ``org.exoplatform.onlyoffice.documents.NewDocumentType`` with these parameters:
+Each new document template to add should be defined by this object ``org.exoplatform.onlyoffice.documents.NewDocumentType`` with these parameters:

 -  ``path``: Defines the path to the created document's template.